kimisak/Latex-Expanded-Thesis-Template/README.md

 	publisher = {{SAGE}},
 	author = {Yin, Robert K.},
 	date = {2018},
-	note = {Note: This book does not have page numbers.
-We would have referenced the exact page numbers in-text if they were included.}, keywords = {Case method, Research Methodology, Social sciences}, }
+	keywords = {Case method, Research Methodology, Social sciences}, }
 ```